rath/xrath.com/README.md

 # Rath World - xrath.com

-A personal blog and portfolio site built with Next.js, featuring over 700 posts migrated from WordPress (2004-2015).
+A personal blog and portfolio site built with Next.js, featuring 700+ posts migrated from WordPress (2004-2015).

 ## Overview

-This is a bilingual personal homepage for a software developer with 20+ years of experience.
-The site features a modern design with dark mode support, responsive layouts, and a comprehensive blog archive.
+This is a bilingual personal homepage for a software developer.
+The site features a modern design, responsive layouts, and a comprehensive blog archive.

 ## Tech Stack